• Efficiently serving an increasingly diverse mix of access technologies (and corresponding authentication protocols), users, and roaming partners

 • Option for end-to-end Cisco solution including software, Cisco Unified Computing System™ (Cisco UCS™) hardware, and professional services

 • Resilience and reliability through server, remote system, and process system redundancy; automatic server restart; and Veritas and Sun clustering for high availability

-• Support for PWLAN/hotspot markets and wireless data offload, including authentication for data access against the newer generation subscriber database Home Subscriber Service (HSS) and the ability to interface directly with the Home Location Register through M3UA/SIGTRAN
+• Support for SP Wi-Fi/hotspot markets and wireless data offload, including authentication for data access against the newer generation subscriber database Home Subscriber Service (HSS) and the ability to interface directly with the Home Location Register through M3UA/SIGTRAN

-• High performance AAA support for authenticating smart meters on a smart grid network
+• High performance AAA support for authenticating smart meters on a Connected Grid network

 About Cisco Prime